masharp/max-vote-fcc-app/README.md

   * cleaned NPM
   * fixed UI input submitting and angular ngModels

+###Dec.
+25, 2015
+  * Fixed Google Chart display
+  * Began adding Passport middleware for authentication

 ##To Do
+  * Authentication (local, twitter)
   * HTTP requests (dash POST, settings POST, login POST)
-  * Authentication (local, twitter)
   * Connect app to twitter api for login and tweets
   * Allow a non-authenticated user to view and vote on polls (via twitter or direct link?)
   * Heroku